judgejoe/CryptoExchange/README.md

 - Styling.
 - Error handling.
 Error handling is good in some areas and not so good in others.
 For example, if you try to trade with an invalid user id, you get an error message and a 4xx HTTP status.
 If you omit a parameter from an api call to flask, you get a 405 Error with no indication of what went wrong.
 - Revisit the 'holdings' calculation.
 To keep things as simple as possible and prevent potential out-of-sync errors, I chose NOT to store balances in the database.
 Instead when balances are computed, the entire transaction history is summed.
 This is ok for this app since the number of transactions is quite small.
 However this approach would be slow if the number of transactions becomes very large.
+- Implement minimum currency unit & Floating point arithmetic.
+Bitcoin allows you to trade in units of .00000001 BTC.
+My app allows you to trade any fraction of a bitcoin that can be expressed as a floating point.
+I also used floats to keep things simple, but this introduces issues as many decimals cannot be represented as binary fractions and you end up with tiny amounts being added to your float values.
+A better approach would be to stay in the integer realm and trade in units of minimum currency units or to round floats.
+I just didn't get around to this.